-The aim of this assessment is to update the results of the earlier Aboriginal cultural heritage assessments in light of new legislation which came into force through various amendments made to the National Parks and Wildlife Act in 2010, and to create an assessment suitable to accompany an Aboriginal Heritage Impact Permit (AHIP) application.
+The aim of the original 2014 assessment was to update the results of the earlier 2010 Aboriginal cultural heritage assessments in light of new legislation which came into force through various amendments made to the National Parks and Wildlife Act in late 2010, and to create an assessment suitable to accompany an Aboriginal Heritage Impact Permit (AHIP) application.
 As the known Aboriginal cultural heritage of the proposed development area has already been characterised through previous pedestrian surveys, the recommendations for the management of known Aboriginal heritage have not changed materially from the previous assessment report.